How to Swaddle a Baby Step-by-Step

 Swaddling offers several important benefits for newborns, making it a valuable practice for parents.
 Here’s why swaddling a baby can be so helpful:

-Limits the startle reflex which often wakes babies up unexpectedly during sleep
+• Limits the startle reflex, which often wakes babies up unexpectedly during sleep

 How to Swaddle Your Baby: Step-by-Step Guide

-Finally, check that the swaddle is not too tight around the hips and legs.
+6. Finally, check that the swaddle is not too tight around the hips and legs.
 Your baby’s lower body should still be able to move freely.
-Wrapping too tightly may lead to hip dysplasia, so as long as you can slip a hand between the swaddle and your baby’s chest, you’re good to go.
+Wrapping too tightly may lead to hip dysplasia, so as long as you can slip a hand between the swaddle and your baby’s chest, you’re good to go

-Choosing the Best Swaddle for Your Baby?
+Choosing the Best Swaddle for Your Baby

 Selecting the best swaddle for newborns is essential for ensuring both comfort and safety.
 When choosing a newborn swaddle, it’s important to avoid weighted swaddles, as they may place too much pressure on a baby’s chest and lungs.
 Additionally, be cautious with products that claim to reduce the risk of SIDS, as these claims have not been proven to lower such risks.

-The fabric of your baby swaddle wrap may make a big difference.
+The fabric of your baby swaddle wrap can make a big difference.
 Look for materials like cotton, muslin, linen, or other natural fabrics that promote breathability, which helps prevent your baby from overheating during sleep.

 When Is the Right Time to Swaddle Your Baby?